In this article, you will learn how to use a knife for self defense.

+If used correctly, a knife can cause great bodily harm.
 You should attempt to disarm the attacker by slashing the arms.
 However, attacking any of the vital areas will also neutralize your attacker.
 Just remember to keep the law in mind.

 Other areas besides the arm that has maximum effect include but are not limited to the neck, temples, thighs, wrists, stomach, and shoulder.

 These areas are similar to where you should hit for hand-to-hand combat.
 Speaking of hand-to-hand combat, Krav Maga is the deadliest style of hand-to-hand combat and you can learn 8 of the best moves by clicking here.